hashicorp/terraform-azurerm-vault/modules/vault-cluster/README.md

 1. The Vault process may crash.
 In that case, `supervisor` should restart it automatically.
 At this point, you will need to have each Vault admin SSH to the Instance to unseal it again.
-1. The EC2 Instance running Vault dies.
+1. The Azure Instance running Vault dies.
 In that case, the Auto Scaling Group should launch a replacement automatically.
    Once again, the Vault admins will have to SSH to the replacement Instance and unseal it.

 Given the need for manual intervention, you will want to have alarms set up that go off any time a Vault node gets restarted.

 ## Security